byzer-org/byzer-doc/byzer-lang/en-us/grammar/macro.md

 # Macro Function

-The macro function in Byzer-lang is different from the function in the `select` statement.
-Macro functions are mainly used to reuse Byzer-lang code.
+The macro function in Byzer-Lang is different from the function in the `select` statement.
+Macro functions are mainly used to reuse Byzer-Lang code.

 ## Basic usage